shaikhyasar/data-engineering-aws/dbt_elt/README.md

-Welcome to your new dbt project!
+Welcome to your new dbt project for generating report!

-### Using the starter project

 Try running the following commands:
 - dbt run